Hi! I'm Aimee

 My photos have been featured in such wonderful places as Catalyst Wedding Co, the Washington Post, A Bicycle Built for Two, Capitol Romance, Richmond Wedding Collective, C Magazine, and Charm City Wed.

 The people I work with tend to have a lot in common.
 You want warm, sunny, genuine photos you'll love and that last as long as you do.
 Whether you've spent a lot of time in front of a camera or none at all, you want to relax.
 You want to not have to worry.

-If you're getting married, your wedding reflects your values — whether that's an awesome civil ceremony with a rainbow chuppah, a gorgeous celebration with your overflowing circle of friends + family, or a church ceremony like the one your parents had 40 years ago.
+Getting married?
+My clients host weddings that reflect their values — whether that's an awesome civil ceremony with a rainbow chuppah, an overflowing celebration with family, friend, and amazing food and drink, or a church ceremony just like the one your parents had 40 years ago.
 Whatever it may be, you're choosing the things that are important and authentic to you and letting the rest go.

 When I'm not storytelling with a camera, you can catch me advocating for DC's transit, bike lanes, and walkable neighborhoods at the Coalition for Smarter Growth and Greater Greater Washington.
 (I like telling stories with words almost as much as with photos.)
 Yes, that means it was me you heard on NPR talking about streetcars, or read quoted in the paper talking Metro!
 Whether it's bringing joy with photos, or making the world a little bit better with healthy neighborhoods, putting good into the world one way or another pretty much is what gets me up in the morning.

 I'm an introvert, but a take-charge kind of introvert.
 In fact, I have an outdoor voice (I was a camp counselor) and I zero no problem getting the attention of large groups of people.
 I've been told that you can hear my voice for miles when I put some effort into it.

 I won my school geography bee two years running in middle school.
 I can still name every state by its outline alone.
-I might be lying about this as I haven't tried it in a while.
+I might be lying about this ( I haven't tried it in a while).